 When it comes to how to overcome perfectionism, making decisions for yourself, without relying on other people’s input or opinions, is a good way to prove that you can trust yourself.

-There’s really no need to always get everyone else’s opinion, that’s the behavior of insecurity and anxiety.
+There’s really no need to always get everyone else’s opinion, that’s the behavior of insecurity.
 You know what’s right for you—listen to your gut and go for it.

 Decision-making is an act of self-reliance, which can help you to feel more in control of your life as what you decide to do will be in line with what you believe.
 Doing things for yourself builds self-worth and self-confidence which will slowly help you to release the need to be perfect.

 >How to make better decisions